McDonald's Korea head expresses regret over 'patty scandal'

 "I promise we will fully cooperate with the authorities' investigations to find the cause," she said.

-The Ministry of Food and Drug Safety has launched an investigation to get to the bottom of the health scare.
+South Korea's Ministry of Food and Drug Safety has launched an investigation into the health scare.